-Below are 200 free online brain games for you to play.
-No logging in, no registering.
-Just visit a game page, and start playing!
+Welcome to the 200 free online brain games page.
+No registering or login needed.
+Just visit any game page, and start playing!

 The free online games above do not require the Adobe Flash Player or any other plug in.
 The games should work automatically in your browser.